jdefez/laravel-csv/README.md

 ### Mapping data

-If you need a more sophisticated way to map data than simple casting.
+If you need a more sophisticated way to map your file.
 You could use `Reader::read(?callable $callback = null): Generator`

 ```php